RegardsOss/regards-backend/rs-processing/processing/processing-order-processes/src/main/resources/fr/cnes/regards/modules/processing/plugins/impl/SimpleShellProcessPluginUser.md

 ## Output to Input mapping policy

 If the cardinality parameter is set to "ONE_PER_EXECUTION", this plugin maps all the single output file to all the inputs.
-In this case, there is no constraint on the name of the output file.
+In this case, there is no constraints on the name of the output file.

 If the cardinality parameter is set to "ONE_PER_FEATURE", the single output file per feature must be present in a folder named `output/{featureIpId}` (corresponding to the input folder for this feature, which is named `input/{featureIpId}`).